 For information about services at Newland, please click the St Leonard's link below.

-For some years the parishes have been supporting work in the Diocese of Masasi in Tanzania.
+For some years the parishes supported the work in the Diocese of Masasi in Tanzania.